kata198/myps2/README.md

 If DESTDIR environment variable is present, it will try to install to that directory.
 Otherwise, if /usr/bin is writeable, it will install there, else it will install in ~/bin

+If you are building for cygwin, the glib-2.0 libs seem messed up (maybe just on my install).
+Uncomment the #define NO_GLIB line at the top of myps2.c to work around this.

 LICENSE
 =======